suggap

 The Emperor's New Groove

-The Emperor's New Groove is a 2000 American animated comedy film produced by Walt Disney Feature Animation and released by Walt Disney Pictures.
-The 40th Disney animated feature film produced by the studio, it was directed by Mark Dindal and produced by Randy Fullmer, from a screenplay by David Reynolds, and a story by Dindal and Chris Williams.
+The Emperor's New Groove is a 2000 American animated fantasy comedy film produced by Walt Disney Feature Animation and released by Walt Disney Pictures.
+It was directed by Mark Dindal and produced by Randy Fullmer, from a screenplay written by David Reynolds, and based on a story conceived by Dindal and Chris Williams.
 The voice cast features David Spade, John Goodman, Eartha Kitt, Patrick Warburton, and Wendie Malick.
-Inspired by ancient Peruvian culture and set in an Incan empire, The Emperor's New Groove follows young and self-centered Emperor Kuzco (voiced by Spade), who is accidentally transformed into a llama by his ex-advisor, Yzma (Kitt), and her dim-witted but affable henchman, Kronk (Warburton).
+Inspired by ancient Peruvian culture and set in an Incan empire, The Emperor's New Groove follows selfish young Emperor Kuzco (voiced by Spade), who is accidentally transformed into a llama by his treacherous ex-advisor, Yzma (Kitt), and her dimwitted henchman Kronk (Warburton).
 For the emperor to change back into a human, he entrusts a village leader, Pacha (Goodman), to escort him back to the palace before Yzma can track them down and finish him off.

 Plot

-Incan emperor Kuzco has been spoiled his entire life, and has become incredibly conceited.
-On the day before his 18th birthday, Kuzco announces his plan to destroy a nearby village and replace it with "Kuzcotopia", a lavish summer home, despite the objections of kindly village leader Pacha.
-Kuzco also discovers his elderly advisor and alchemist Yzma usurping his duties, and quietly fires her.
-Yzma and her bumbling henchman Kronk plan to poison Kuzco's wine and take over the empire before the news of Yzma's termination becomes public.
-However, Kronk takes the wrong chemical vial from Yzma's lab, accidentally turning Kuzco into a llama.
+In South America, Incan emperor Kuzco has been spoiled his entire life, and has become incredibly conceited.
+On the day before his 18th birthday, Kuzco announces his plan to demolish a nearby village and have a lavish summer home constructed in its place, despite the objections of its leader Pacha.
+Kuzco also discovers his elderly advisor and alchemist Yzma is usurping his duties and summarily fires her.
+Yzma and her bumbling henchman Kronk plot to poison Kuzco's wine and take over the empire before the news of Yzma's termination becomes public.
+However, Kronk takes the wrong chemical vial from Yzma's laboratory, accidentally turning Kuzco into a llama.
+Yzma orders Kronk to knock Kuzco out, take him outside the city, and kill him.
+An attack of conscience and a series of mishaps causes Kronk to drop the sack containing the unconscious Kuzco; the sack lands on the back of Pacha's cart, and Pacha leaves the city before Kronk can catch up to him.